Saint-Mammès

 Saint-Mammès ([sɛ̃ mamɛ]) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France, in the metropolitan area of Paris.
 It is located 61 km south-southeast of the centre of Paris, at the confluence of the Seine and Loing rivers.
 The Seine borders the northern boundaries of the city, while the Loing borders on the west.

-Demographics
+Population

-Inhabitants of Saint-Mammès are called Mammèsiens.
-In 2009, there were 3284 inhabitants.
+Inhabitants of Saint-Mammès are called Mammèsiens in French.

 Climate and geology

 Like the rest of Ile de France, Saint Mammès has an oceanic climate.
 The oceanic temperatures extend into the mainland and result in an average temperature of 64 °F in the summer and 43 °F in the winter, with frequent rain during all seasons and varying temperatures but with weaker rains than the coasts, as well as some points of influence from continental weather at the height of the seasons.

 The borders of the community span about 603 acres; the altitude varies between 42 and 87 meters.